-Ventures which this fund intends to bolster incorporate helping the recuperation of sexual and sex-based brutality survivors.
-Others are supporting youth who have dropped out of school, vagrants and powerless kids and nurturing youngsters.
+Ventures which this fund caters for include helping the recuperation of sexual and sex-based brutality survivors.
+Others are supporting the youth who have dropped out of school, vagrants and vulnerable kids, and nurturing youngsters.

 A High Court ruling declared CDF unconstitutional in February 2015.
 The ruling reflected what the Constitution says on separation of powers between the organs of national and county governments.
 Lawmakers should not perform any executive functions such as management and implementation of funds.

-Can a man contest for the position of women representative in Kenya?
+Can a man contest for the position of women’s representative in Kenya?